 The target that you use for the drill is a standard International Practical Shooting Confederation (IPSC) target.
 Only hits in the “A” zone count for this drill.
 The “A” zone on an IPSC target measures 6 x 11 inches.
 What this means is that instead of going out and buying an IPSC target you can make an “A” zone target yourself.
 What I do is take a regular white sheet of paper and measure 6 x 11 and then cut the target out and staple it to my cardboard backer.

 You shoot the drill from the 7-yard line and the goal is to fire six shots as quickly as possible while getting all six shots in the “A” zone.

 Don’t let the simplicity of this drill fool you.
 This drill teaches you to develop a smooth trigger pull because if you jerk your trigger you’re not going to get all 6 shots on the target.
 It teaches you how to manage recoil and also how to track your sights.

-The reason to practice this drill often is because in a real life situation, where deadly force is justified, you’ll likely end up doing this drill.
+The reason to practice this drill often is that in a real-life situation, where deadly force is justified, you’ll likely end up doing this drill.
 What I mean is, you’ll likely end up drawing your gun lightning fast and firing multiple shots as quickly as you can.
 Thankfully, I’ve never had to fire my gun in a self-defense situation, but I can tell you from very intense training scenarios that this is what you’ll do.

 After practicing more, your goal should be to get it down to 9 seconds, then 8 seconds, then 7 seconds and so on.